How to Care For Your Granite Countertops

 Simple preventative measures can go a long way in protecting granite countertops.
 Make sure to use cutting boards, trivets, and cooling racks.
 Kornet also recommends cleaning up spills and moisture as soon as possible.
 “If you have bottles of cleaning fluids, such as dish detergent, keep them in a dish,” he says.
 “Dry underneath dishes regularly, and use coasters with glasses.”

-Our experts recommend sealing most granites, but the timeline can vary depending on use.
+Our experts recommend sealing most granites, but the timeline can vary depending on use and which sealer was applied.

 “The kitchen is the heart of the home and is used every day, and the bathroom has constant daily water exposure,” says Tabbah.
-“Once a year, reseal these countertops using a penetrating sealer.
+“Reseal these countertops using a penetrating sealer.
 It provides good water, oil, and grease resistance.”
 Penetrating (or impregnating) sealers work just below the stone surface to provide additional safeguard against stains.

 “Not every stone is the same,” he says.
 “You have some that are more porous than others.”
 Some granites, such as Absolute Black, may not require sealing, or will only need one application of sealer.
 Other granites, like Juparana Columbo, may require four to six applications to be sealed properly.”